momer/auth/README.md

 auth
 ====

-Authentication handler for golang server with gorilla/securecookies and mavricknz/ldap user verification
+Authentication handler for golang http server with gorilla/securecookies and mavricknz/ldap user verification